 According to several specialty insurers, quotes for plan premiums on classic car insurance can average 40 percent less than the rates for regular car insurance, often making classic car insurance cheaper than regular insurance.
 There are a number of reasons for this.

-- Mileage limits as owners tend to drive their classic cars less frequently and for less mileage than a daily driver.
+- Mileage limits as owners tend to drive their classic cars less frequently, resulting in less mileage than a daily driver.

 - Storage restrictions by the insurance agent to keep the car garaged and secure from weather and damage.